Hands-on with the Moto Z2 Play: Is it still the battery king? - Hardware reviews - AndroidPIT

 Motorola Moto Z2 Play camera

-The camera certainly wasn't one of the Moto Z Play's strong points - something which Motorola has tried to improve one.
-The Moto Z2 Play now has a 12 megapixel sensor instead of the previous 16 megapixels (yes, its gone down), but it also has a new autofocus.
+The camera certainly wasn't one of the Moto Z Play's strong points - something that Motorola has tried to improve with this new one.
+The Moto Z2 Play now has a 12 megapixel sensor instead of the previous 16 megapixels (yes, it's gone down), but it also has a new autofocus.
 This should greatly help with focusing speed and image quality.
 Similar to the Moto G5 Plus, the Moto Z2 Play can now record videos in 4K resolution.

 Motorola Moto Z2 Play battery